2023 NRL Pre-season Challenge

 The 2023 NRL Pre-season Challenge was played between the 9th and 19th February 2023, before a 11-day lead up until the beginning of the 2023 NRL season.

 Background

 The 2023 pre-season saw the introduction of the inaugural Pre-season Challenge, with bonus points rewarding teams for scoring tries, making line breaks and offloading.

 As the 2023 World Club Challenge was hosted in Australia, the competition was incorporated into the final week of the Pre-season Challenge, which also resulted in St Helens participating in the NRL Pre-season Challenge in both weeks.

 Standings

 The winner of the Pre-season Challenge would receive $100,000 AUD.
-Only matches in the second and third week of the pre-season counted towards the standings, excluding the All Stars match.

 Twelve competition points are awarded for a win and six for a draw.
 One bonus competition point is awarded for each of the following: 5 or more tries, 5 or more line breaks, and 10 or more offloads.